Dart-o-s/aos_fc/plan.md

         - at the moment replacing the "installed" app via debugger keeps it able to manipulate its file on ~/Downloads

-    [ ] OPEN about page with build date and number of cards [ ] OPEN help text
+    [X] DONE 2025-04-23 22:22 about page with build date and number of cards [X] DONE 2025-04-23 22:24 help text, included in About Page

+    [ ] BUG OPEN if there is no "$ Deleted " marker, inserting one and deleting the card mix their positions [ ] BUG OPEN left and right swipe swipe wrong.

     [ ] OPEN search ...
     [ ] OPEN "import a file" via copy paste, append it to the stack